-In 2009, the Friends of the Library approved an annual award to be given to an exemplary work-study student in duPont Library.
+In 2009, the Friends of the Library approved an annual award to be given to an exemplary work-study student in Library and Information Technology Services.
 This award was given in honor, and now in memory, of Dr. Derek Waller.
 The prize is in the form of a book in the student’s primary field of study, as well as a cash award.
 Board members established this prize to recognize the diligence and dedication of Derek Waller during his years as Secretary to the Board of the Friends of the Library.
-An original bookplate noting both Derek’s efforts and the selected student’s work will be placed in the book.
 Prior to coming to Sewanee, Derek was Professor of Political Science at Vanderbilt University.
 Besides his tenure as Secretary to the Friends of the Library Board, Derek was a tutor at Sewanee Elementary School.

 Bryan Walker, Access Services (Circulation)

 Bryan Walker began working at the library during the summer as a temporary employee in 2017.
 Bryan worked in the Resource Management Services as Serials Assistant then started in the Circulation Department in the fall of 2019 as a work study assistant.
 During his summer employment, Bryan was an excellent employee and shifted the entire Theology Periodicals section by himself.
 In addition to his duties in the Serials Department, he took on added responsibilities in Circulation and made great strides in our book inventory.He was inventive and innovative in his understanding of the process and wrote the current set of instructions that we use for all of our Circulation students.